There’s a baby on the way, and you’re undoubtedly excited for what’s about to happen.

 - An approved cot

 Obviously, you need somewhere for your baby to sleep.
 The best thing to do is get them an approved cot, keeping them comfortable and safe.
 You can get suitable cots from anywhere that sells nursery furniture sets, so it won’t be an issue.
-Just remember that you also get a mattress for the cot and that you’ve set it up correctly!
+Just remember that you must also get a (new) mattress for the cot bed and ensure that you’ve set it up correctly!
 A nice bed for your baby can be the difference between a baby that sleeps and one that’s awake all night (but it’s no guarantee).

 - Car safety seats